splunk/public-o11y-docs/gdi/opentelemetry/components.rst

      - Receives spans from Zipkin versions 1 and 2.
      - Traces

-.. note:: The previous lists might not contain the latest additions.
+.. note:: The previous list might not contain all the latest additions.
 For a complete list of Collector components, including components that aren't included in the Splunk Distribution of OpenTelemetry Collector, see the ``opentelemetry-contrib`` repository in GitHub.

 .. _collector-components-processors: